 Last Update: Apr.
 13, 2020.

 Duh, history is the hugest of subjects, so the ability to learn it hinges on a systematic approach that is fast and conserves effort.
 As the Iron Chef of World History and World's First (and still only) Historyscoper, please allow me to take over for today and explain the TLW Approach, bon appetit.

 History is currently taught wrong, by dreary super-specialists, who drag you deep into a narrow area until you just don't care any more about it and make you decide that you hate all of history.
 This approach was perhaps necessary in the primitive Paper Era.
 The super-specialists couldn't teach you what they didn't know.
 But with the advent of the Age of Aquarius Buckets of Info.
 Internet Google Age, knowledge is promising to literally pour on all of us in unlimited abundance like the waters of the seas, and a new approach is necessary, er, mine, so that the world will blossom with zillions of eager happy super-generalist historyscopers.

 A Historyscoper is the Jedi Knight of the Internet Era, able to use his mind to bring peace and justice to the known Universe.
-Either that or an unemployable dreamer who knows a lot of useless history and is forever trying to get on Jeopardy! :)
+Either that or an unemployable dreamer who knows a lot of useless history and is forever trying to get on the TV game show Jeopardy! :)

 The number one motto to keep in mind is "Broad Before Deep".
 The goal is to build in your mind a top-down map of history with the broadest range first before filling lower levels.